semaphoreci/docs/docs/ci-cd-environment/ubuntu-18.04-image.md

 ---
-description: The ubuntu1804 is a customized image based on Ubuntu 18.04 LTS optimized for CI/CD.
+Description: The ubuntu1804 image is a customized image based on Ubuntu 18.04 LTS that has been optimized for CI/CD.
 It comes with a set of preinstalled languages, databases, and utility tools.
 ---

 # Ubuntu 18.04 Image

-The `ubuntu1804` is a customized image based on [Ubuntu 18.04 LTS](https://wiki.ubuntu.com/BionicBeaver/ReleaseNotes) optimized for CI/CD.
+The `ubuntu1804` image is a customized image based on [Ubuntu 18.04 LTS](https://wiki.ubuntu.com/BionicBeaver/ReleaseNotes) that has been optimized for CI/CD.
 It comes with a set of preinstalled languages, databases, and utility tools commonly used for CI/CD workflows.
 The image can be paired with any [Linux machine type][machine-types] when defining the [agent][agent] of your pipeline or block.

-The `ubuntu1804` is a virtual machine (VM) image.
+The `ubuntu1804` image is a virtual machine (VM) image.
 The user in the environment, named `semaphore`, has full `sudo` access.

-The image will be updated bi-weekly, on first and third Monday of every month.
+The image will be updated bi-weekly, on the first and third Monday of every month.
-Updates can be followed on [Semaphore Changelog](https://docs.semaphoreci.com/reference/semaphore-changelog/).
+Updates can be followed on the [Semaphore Changelog](https://docs.semaphoreci.com/reference/semaphore-changelog/).

-The `ubuntu1804` VM uses an *APT mirror* that is in the same data center as Semaphore's build cluster, which means that caching packages will have little effect.
+The `ubuntu1804` image VM uses an *APT mirror* that is in the same data center as Semaphore's build cluster, which means that caching packages will have little effect.

-## Using the ubuntu1804 OS image in your agent configuration
+## Using the ubuntu1804 image in your agent configuration

-To use the `ubuntu1804` OS image, define it as the `os_image` of your agent's machine.
+To use the `ubuntu1804` image, define it as the `os_image` of your agent's machine.

 ``` yaml